bchathoth-wt/arqlab-data-platform/README.md

 1. deploy data lake infrastructure on AWS using CDK
 1. increase the speed of prototyping, testing, and deployment of new ETL workloads

+### This repository contains only the S3 Zones stack as a sample.
+If you require the full version of the code, please contact us [here](https://www.arqmind.com/dataplatform)
 ---

 ## Contents